NielsLiisberg/IceBreak-Samples/README.md

 ICEBREAK/STRICESVR SAMPLES
 ICEBREAK/WRKICESBS
 ```
-The installation is ready, however the data was missing in our example. now it is time to compile the service that provides the data store for our web-application:
+The installation is ready, however the data was missing in our example.
+Now it is time to compile the service that provides the data store for our web-application:

-1. Open the the source **msProduct.rpgle** by double clicking in the VSCode "Explorer" window.
+1. Open the the source **msProduct.rpgle** by double clicking the name in the VSCode "Explorer" window.
 2. The source for **msProduct.rpgle**  will now appear in editor window.
-3. If you press <CTRL-b> for build OR click *"View"->"Command Palette"->"Build"->"Build: Run Build Task"* then the "IceBreak build system" kick in.
+3. If you press: Build.
+That is ```CTRL-b (win)``` OR ```Command-B (mac)```  OR click ```View->Command Palette->Build->Build: Run Build Task``` then the *IceBreak build system* kicks in.
-4. Now select the **IceBreak Compile From IFS to application library" will appear.
+4. Now select the ```IceBreak Compile From IFS to application library``` will appear.
 Select that.
-5. In the status bar ( The bottom left of the VSCode screen) You can see The number of **Warning, Info and Errors** in the code
+5. In the status bar ( the bottom left of the VSCode screen) You can see The number of **Warning, Info and Errors** in the code.
-6. Clicking on on one of **Warning, Info and Errors** will brin up the "PROBLEMS" window.
+6. Clicking  **Warning, Info and Errors** will bring up the *"PROBLEMS"* window.
-7. You will see the "msProduct.rpgle" / "OK compile of /www/icebreak-samples/msProduct.rpgle for server SAMPLES" with a blue info icon to the left.
+7. You will see the ```msProduct.rpgle" / "OK compile of /www/icebreak-samples/msProduct.rpgle for server SAMPLES``` with a blue info icon to the left.
 8. If not...
-Click on the error icon and it will bring you to the "PROBLEM" in the code.
+Click on the error icon and it will bring you to the *"PROBLEM"* in the code.
 It will place the cursor on the line with error and show the compiler error associated with that line.
-9. Fix the error - and press <CTRL-b> for build again - continue from step 3.
+9. Fix the error - and press <CTRL-b> for build again.
+That is step 3.
 10. Not errors?
 Great !!
-Click on the search icon in the browser applicatin you have running at [http://MY_IBM_I:60060](http://MY_IBM_I:60060)
+Click on the search icon in the browser application you already have running at [http://MY_IBM_I:60060](http://MY_IBM_I:60060)
 11. We have a service running !!
 Now examine all the other examples.
-Some treasures are hidden there ;)
+Perhaps some treasures are hidden there ;)

 ...
 Hey wait a minute!!
 When i look in the *browser console network trace* - it refers to a resource called **router** - is this a magic word?

-No! magic perhaps, but it actually the IceBreak (Just In Time) JIT compiler that behind the scenes compiles the router code.
-Please fell free to open and edit the **router.rpgle**  magick?
+No! magic perhaps, but it actually the IceBreak Just In Time (JIT) compiler that behind the scenes compiles the router code because the IBM i object does not exists for that source - or the source code is  modified AFTER the object was created.

+Please fell free to open and edit the **router.rpgle**.
+This is an esential part of microservices.

 Perhaps it is time to look at the documentation.
-The admin-server also provides that: http://MY_IBM_I:7000 or skip to the section *Run the first sample* that covers the above in more details.
+The admin-server also provides that: [http://MY_IBM_I:7000](http://MY_IBM_I:7000)  or skip to the section [Run the first sample](#Run-the-first-sample) that covers the above in more details.